theothertored/kodeine/README.md

 1. Hit `Ctrl + Shift + P` to open the Command Palette.
 2. Type `Add Global` - a command called `Add a text global from active document` will come up.
 Hit `Enter`.
 3. Enter a name for the global in the window that pops up and hit `Enter` again.
+    + If an error message pops up, read it and fix your name accordingly (or type `!` after the name to override the warning).

 #### Viewing globals: